Coryphodon

 Coryphodon was a pantodont, a member of the world's first group of large browsing mammals.
-It migrated across what is now northern North America, replacing Barylambda, an earlier pantodont.
+It migrated across what is now northern North America (being among the largest of fauna in Wasatch Formation), replacing Barylambda, an earlier pantodont.
 It is regarded as the ancestor of the genus Hypercoryphodon of Late Eocene Mongolia.

 Coryphodon is known from many specimens in North America and considerably fewer in Europe, Mongolia, and China.
-It is a small to medium-sized coryphodontid who differs from other members of the family in dental characteristics.
+It is a small to medium-sized coryphodontid which differs from other members of the family in dental characteristics.

 Description

 At about 1 m at shoulder height and 2.5 m in body length, Coryphodon is one of the largest-known mammals of its time.
 The creature was very slow, with long upper limbs and short lower limbs, which were needed to support its weight.
 Coryphodon does not seem to have been in need of much in the way of defences, however, since most known predators of the time seem to have been much smaller than Coryphodon.

 Coryphodon had one of the smallest brain/body ratios of any mammal, living or extinct, possessing a brain weighing just 90 g and a body weight of around 500 kg.